scotthowson/ROG-STRIX-Z790-A-GAMING-WIFI-Intel-i9-13900k-RX-6800-XT-OpenCore-1.0.2/README.md

 </div>

 <div align="center">
 🚀 **UPDATE INBOUND:** Stay ahead of the curve with our commitment to continuous improvement.
-We're constantly refining our guide to ensure compatibility and optimization with the latest macOS Sonoma updates and OpenCore releases.
-Keep an eye out for upcoming updates as we strive to provide you with the most seamless and efficient experience possible.
+We're constantly refining our guide to ensure compatibility and optimization with the latest macOS Sequoia updates and OpenCore releases.
+Keep an eye out for updates within the next 2 days as we strive to provide you with the most seamless and efficient experience possible.
 Stay tuned!
 </div>

 <div align="center">
-  <h1>Sonoma is Here: Your Ultimate Hackintosh EFI & Guide 🚀</h1>
+  <h1>Sequoia is Here: Your Ultimate Hackintosh EFI & Guide 🚀</h1>
   <p>Welcome to my Raptor Lake and 13th Gen Intel Hackintosh Repository!</p>
   <p>Whether you're a seasoned Hackintosh enthusiast or a curious newcomer, this repository offers a meticulously curated guide, drivers, and tools, all rigorously tested and fine-tuned for seamless compatibility, stability, and peak performance.
 Trust me as your go-to source for maximizing your Raptor Lake-based Hackintosh system's potential!</p>
-  <p>Sonoma has arrived, and it's about to revolutionize your computing experience with innovation, power, and style like never before.</p>
+  <p>Sequoia has arrived, and it's about to revolutionize your computing experience with innovation, power, and style like never before.</p>
   <p>Get ready to be amazed! </p>
-  <p>🔥 #SonomaIsHere 🔥</p>
+  <p>🔥 #SequoiaIsHere 🔥</p>
 </div>

 <div align="center">
-<h1>🚀 Success Story: Sonoma with OpenCore 0.9.6 🚀</h1>
+<h1>🚀 Success Story: Sequoia with OpenCore 1.0.1 🚀</h1>
-<p>I'm thrilled to share that I've successfully set up Sonoma on my system using OpenCore 0.9.6!
-With meticulous configuration and the latest updates, my Hackintosh is now running smoothly with Sonoma's innovative features.
+<p>I'm thrilled to share that I've successfully set up Sequoia on my system using OpenCore 1.0.1!
+With meticulous configuration and the latest updates, my Hackintosh is now running smoothly with Sequoia's innovative features.
 It's a testament to the incredible Hackintosh community's dedication and support.
-Here's to pushing the boundaries of what's possible with macOS! 🎉 </p><p>🔥 #Hackintosh #SonomaSuccess 🔥</p>
+Here's to pushing the boundaries of what's possible with macOS! 🎉 </p><p>🔥 #Hackintosh #SequoiaSuccess 🔥</p>
 </div>

 <div align="center">